 Monitoring PBX Systems

-The most appropriate time for attackers to execute their attacks are after business hours, weekends and holidays.
+The most appropriate time for attackers to execute their attacks is after business hours, on weekends, and on holidays.
 Thus during these times, it becomes more important to monitor PBX systems for any unusual activities.

 Clear the Clutter

 Often we tend to keep old files in our systems that are of no use.
 But it is crucial to clear out all the junk files and folders from the system and deactivate unused features such as extensions.